MoEfication: Transformer Feed-forward Layers are Mixtures of Experts: MoEfication

 where $\oplus$ represents the vertical concatenation.
 Note that the permutation will not influence the output representation:

 In this work, we propose two methods to split an FFN into $k$ parts.

-\textbf{Parameter Clustering Split.} To take the parameter information into consideration, we treat the columns of $\mW_1$ as a collection of vectors with $d_{model}$ dimension.
-Then, we apply balanced k-means~\cite{bkmeans} to this collection and have $k$ clusters to construct the mapping function $e(\cdot)$.
-In this case, we suppose the neurons with similar vectors will be activated simultaneously.
+\textbf{Parameter Clustering Split}.
+To take the parameter information into consideration, we treat the columns of $\mW_1$ as a collection of vectors with $d_{model}$ dimension.
+Based on the intuition that the neurons with similar vectors will be activated simultaneously, we apply balanced K-Means~\cite{bkmeans} to the vector collection to obtain $k$ clusters to construct the mapping function.

-\textbf{Co-Activation Graph Split.} To directly use the information of co-activation, we construct a co-activation graph by inputting the samples of the training set and counting co-activations.
+\textbf{Co-Activation Graph Split}.
+To directly use the information of co-activation, we construct a co-activation graph by counting co-activations of PLMs for the samples of the training set.
 Each neuron will be represented by a node in the graph, and the edge weight between two nodes are their co-activation values.
 The co-activation value is computed by

-where $\vh_n^{(\vx)}$, $\vh_m^{(\vx)}$ are the $n$-th and the $m$-th neurons of $\vh$ for the input $\vx$.
+where $\vh_n^{(\vx)}$, $\vh_m^{(\vx)}$ are the $n$-th and the $m$-th neurons of $\vh$ for the input $\vx$ and $\mathbbm{1}_{\vh_n^{(\vx)}>0, \vh_m^{(\vx)}>0}$ indicates $\vh_n^{(\vx)}$ and $\vh_m^{(\vx)}$ are activated simultaneously.
 Then, we apply graph partitioning algorithms~\cite{metis} to the co-activation graph to obtain the split, where the internal connections for each group will be strong.
+Please refer to Appendix~\ref{sec:partition} for the details of the partitioning algorithm.
 It means that the neurons splitted into the same group are often activated simultaneously for the training samples.